hth313/OS4/doc/introduction.rst

    something else.

 #.
 Support for writing temporary modes, such as input modes, updating
-   clock style modes or catalogs, with interval timer support (if timer chip present) for periodic updates or timeout.
+   clock style modes or catalogs.
+The interval timer can be borrowed (if timer chip present) to allow for periodic updates and timeouts in such modes.

 Plug-in module
 ==============

 OS4 is a module image file that needs to be put in some programmable plug-in module hardware.
-This can be a Clonix module, an MLDL or some kind of ROM emulator.
+This can be a Clonix module, an MLDL or the HP-41CL.
 It is also possible to use OS4 on HP-41 emulators.

 The OS4 image is a 2x4K module.
-Two banks occupies a single 4K page and must be loaded to address page 4.
+Two banks occupies a single 4K page and it must be loaded to address page 4.

 This release
 ============